 - Program runs from February-June 2019.

-Committee plans educational opportunities including Speaker Series, Power Hours, Industry Insights, webinars and more.
+This committee plans educational opportunities including Speaker Series, Power Hours, Market Matters, podcasts and more.
 Committee is responsible for producing cutting-edge content, securing sponsorships and table sales.

 - 2019 Chair: Brant Brown, Westmount Realty Capital, LLC